dankamongmen/notcurses/TERMINALS.md

 Thus emitting `setaf` with an RGB value close to black can result, when using `xterm-direct`'s `setaf` and `rgb` definitions, in a bright ANSI color.

-Since 2.3.1, DirectColor is always enabled for Kitty, Alacritty, and foot.
+DirectColor is always enabled for Kitty, Alacritty, Contour, and foot.

 ## Problematic characters